 Small Hadron Collider (SHC)

-Small Hadron Collider is an interactive LED light art installation that lets users launch “particles” of light along a 50-foot long glowing tube that comes up off the ground into a loop 10 feet in the air.
-When two people jump on the footpads on either side of the loop, beams of light shoot in both directions through the tube.
-A colorful animation plays at the point where they collide.
+Small Hadron Collider is an interactive LED light art installation that lets users launch “particles” of light along a long LED strip that comes up off the ground into a loop in the air.
+Two people on either side can launch particles at each other by jumping up and down, and watch them collide.

 The Dreaming Goddess

 Welcome to a world in which the worship of a Goddess by animals and humans is still vibrant.
 It is a religion of the mountains, the deserts, and the wild places.
 It bridges us between our human and our animal natures, between life and the afterlife.